yyellin/relation-extraction-utils/README.md

 ### Setup

-relation-extraction-utils supports Python 3.6 or later and can be installed directly from source of this git repository by running:
+relation-extraction-utils requires Python 3.6 or later and can be installed directly from source of this git repository by running:
 ```bash
 pip install -U git+https://github.com/comp-aspects-of-appl-linguistics/relation_extraction_utils.git
 ```

-To run some of the utilities additional dependencies are required.
-Please refer to the following  Jupyter notebooks that capture all the required details:
+Some of the utilities require additional dependencies.
+Please refer to the following  Jupyter notebooks that capture all the details as code:

 | Modules with Dependency                                      | Jupyter notebooks                                            |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |